boayusuf/afc/README.md

 # AFC × Community Notes

-Interactive demonstrator for the dissertation *Benchmarking Automated Fact-Checking Pipelines Against X Community Notes* (Yusuf Shakir, UWL, 2026).
+Artefact for the dissertation *Benchmarking Automated Fact-Checking Pipelines Against X Community Notes* (Yusuf Shakir, 33114323, UWL, 2026).

 This app runs a user-supplied claim through five Automated Fact-Checking (AFC) systems in parallel and displays their verdicts side-by-side.
 It is the live counterpart to the offline 5,469-claim benchmark reported in the dissertation.